acli/omni-news/doc/Days.md

-I no longer feel any connection to the University of Waterloo, but I still use their system of 1-letter codes because it’s ultra compact and once you learn how to read it, it’s easy to understand.
+I no longer feel any connection to the University of Waterloo, but I still use their system of 1-letter codes because it’s ultra compact and once you learn how to read it, it’s easy to understand and it’s unambiguous.

 The codes are as follows:
 - M = Monday